lkipke/react-electron-plotly/README.md

 #### Run the app

 Run `yarn electron-dev` to start the app.
 The script `electron-dev` is defined in the `package.json`.
-It uses [concurrently](https://www.npmjs.com/package/concurrently) to first start the React code on http://localhost:3000, then once that is running, it launches the Electron app and points it at the
+It uses [concurrently](https://www.npmjs.com/package/concurrently) to first start the React code on http://localhost:3000, then once that is running, it launches the Electron app and points it at http://localhost:3000.

 ## Available Scripts